astronomer/docs/learn/airflow-quickstart.md

 :::tip

-If you are new to Airflow and want more instructions for getting started, check out our step-by-step [Get Started with Airflow](get-started-with-airflow.md) tutorial.
+If you are new to Airflow and want more instructions for getting started, check out our step-by-step [Get Started with Apache Airflow®](get-started-with-airflow.md) tutorial.

 :::